David Hall (Delaware politician): Early life and family

 Hall was born in Lewes, Delaware, son of David and Mary Kollock Hall.
-His grandfather was Nathaniel Hall, who known as "the Indian Fighter."
+His grandfather was Nathaniel Hall, who was known as "the Indian Fighter".
 He came to Delaware from Connecticut in 1700.
-His father, David Hall, Sr. was a well known farmer from around Lewes, who was a Justice of the Peace and a frequent member of the Colonial Assembly from 1753 until the American Revolution.
+His father, David Hall Sr., was a well known farmer from around Lewes, who was a Justice of the Peace and a frequent member of the Colonial Assembly from 1753 until the American Revolution.
 In 1776, David Jr. married Catherine Tingley, daughter of Samuel Tingley, the Rector of St. Peter's Episcopal Church.
 They had six children: Elizabeth, Mary, Jane, Catherine, Lydia, and Martha.
 In time he built a home at 107 Kings Highway, across the road from the Zwaanendael Museum.
 They were members of the Lewes Presbyterian Church.

 Military career

 Hall studied law and was admitted to the bar in New Castle, Delaware, in 1773.
 Already a member of the Sussex County militia under General Dagworthy, he joined the 1st Delaware Regiment at the beginning of the War of Independence and served as captain under Colonel John Haslet at the battles of Long Island and White Plains.
 Following Haslet's death at Princeton in January 1777, he became the leader of the regiment, and was promoted to colonel in April 1777.
 He led the regiment at the Battle of Brandywine and again at the Battle of Germantown where he was wounded on October 4, 1777.
-The following year he spent recovering, recruiting new soldiers in Wilmington and serving on Courts Martial.
+The following year he spent recovering, recruiting new soldiers in Wilmington and serving on courts martial.
 He returned to active service in June 1779 at the Middlebrook encampment, spent the inactive summer with the regiment, but returned home in October 1779, complaining of his wound and lack of provisioning.
 When the Delaware Regiment went to South Carolina in April 1780, Hall did not go.
 Responding to his continuing requests, the General Assembly authorized some payment, but it was never enough, and finally, in April 1782, Hall resigned his commission.

 Hall was an original member of the Society of the Cincinnati.